rschristopher/rschristopher.github.io/src/commerce/sovereignty/index.md

 !!! warning "work in progress"

+!!! quote "Be a Sovereign over your own Business"

+Get paid in Bitcoin

+Settle in Bitcoin

 <!--

 Lord Jesus Christ
 Son of the living God
 Have mercy on me, a sinner

+Let's stick with the base layer, and
+A: Lightning

+and also reference the necessary 2nd layer payment rails that will need to exist for full sovereignty.

 explorer.acinq.co